 Some applications always produce 256 grays for a 0 to 100% graduation.
-Examples are FreeHand and QuarkXPress® (version 3.11 and later) when printing to a PostScript LanguageLevel 2 compatible device.
+For example QuarkXPress® (version 3.11 and later) when printing to a PostScript LanguageLevel 2 compatible device.

 - Some always produce 256 gray levels in a single blend, even a short one such as 10% to 30%.
 An example is QuarkXPress version 3.1. - Some calculate the number of gray levels which the current resolution and screen frequency could produce on a RIP that does not support extra gray level functionality and use that.
-Examples are FreeHand and QuarkXPress (version 3.11 and later) when printing to a PostScript LanguageLevel 1 compatible device.
+For example QuarkXPress (version 3.11 and later) when printing to a PostScript LanguageLevel 1 compatible device.